 Welcome to the Jim Kress Maritime Lighthouse Tower!

 The Door County Maritime Museum, located on the working waterfront of Sturgeon Bay in northeast Wisconsin, has celebrated and shared the rich maritime history of Door County and the Great Lakes for more than 50 years.
 Now, the Museum is expanding our main location with the landmark Jim Kress Maritime Lighthouse Tower.
-Exhibits within the Tower will use state-of-the-art interactives designed to capture the imagination, immerse visitors in the experience of Wisconsin’s rich nautical heritage, and inspire the next generation of Wisconsin’s workforce.
+Exhibits within the Tower use state-of-the-art interactives designed to capture the imagination, immerse visitors in the experience of Wisconsin’s rich nautical heritage, and inspire the next generation of Wisconsin’s workforce.

-The Maritime Lighthouse Tower visitor experience will begin in the first floor Theater.
-Guests will then take the elevator to the top, and make their way down through each floor of exhibits.
+The Maritime Lighthouse Tower visitor experience begins in the first floor Theater.
+Guests then take the elevator to the top, and make their way down through each floor of exhibits.
 The educational, interactive exhibit themes for each floor in the Maritime Lighthouse Tower include:

 - Baumgartner Observation Deck – The rooftop outdoor observation deck will be seasonally available to visitors, May to October.